mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

 ## Selectors

 In my opinion selectors are the most overlooked feature of Redux.
-I must admit that I started used them a bit too late, but reading [this tweet of Dan Abramov](https://twitter.com/dan_abramov/status/730933179511640064) opened my eyes and I begun viewing selectors as interfaces that expose the store to the containers.
+I must admit that I started used them a bit too late, but reading [this tweet by Dan Abramov](https://twitter.com/dan_abramov/status/730933179511640064) opened my eyes and I begun viewing selectors as interfaces that expose the store to the containers.

 - Need to display a list in a certain order?
 Define the `getProductOrderedByName` selector.
 - Need to get a specific element of a list?
 Define the `getProductById` selector.